The KL2 has three main components:

 As appropriate, Scholars may participate in the various degree granting training programs in clinical and translational research.
 The programs include the following:

 • Clinical Research Training Program

 KL2 scholars may enroll in other programs that meet their individual needs or scholars may participate in more than one program if selected courses from multiple programs will best facilitate trainee success.
 With the help of KL2 leadership, each scholar will select one of these programs or design a didactic experience that meets their career interests.
 In addition to these degree granting programs, scholars will be required to identify local or national symposia, workshops, or other training programs they will attend to support their personal career goals.

 Scholars will have the opportunity to participate in internships designed to introduce new investigators to a team based research environment while increasing their networks for potential collaboration.
 These internships will allow scholars to experience research across the spectrum of translation, thus improving their ability to communicate across typical boundaries.
 Internships will be offered in the following units:

 • Duke Clinical Research Institute (DCRI)

 Participation in these internships is optional and the decision to take advantage of an internship should be based on scholar's overall research and career goals.

 Career Development Training

 In addition to being trained in the scientific competencies, the KL2 core curriculum includes career development activities.
-KL2 Scholars will participate in various seminars provided by the School of Medicine Office of Faculty Development, including the K Club or The Path to Independence Program.
-These programs will assist scholars in preparing competitive applications for extramural funding.
+KL2 Scholars will participate in various seminars provided by the School of Medicine Office of Faculty Development, as well as various events sponsored by the Duke KL2 program.

 Training in Responsible Conduct of Research